JosephWardDotTech/josephwarddottech.github.io/talks.md

 menu: true
 ---

-I’m always working on talks that I think will appeal to the software testing community.
-I’ve also spoken as a panelist on tech debates.
-If any of these sound interesting for your local meetup, or if you’re searching for a tester with strong opinions to join your panel, then please get in touch.
+As a speaker, I prepare talks that I think will appeal to the software testing community.
+I also participate in debates about technology.
+Please get in touch if any of these sound interesting for your local meetup, or if you're looking for a tester who can add some strong opinions to your panel.

 ## REST for the Weary